 Skills and Training

 Hank Pym is a brilliant biochemist and research scientist.
 He does not like working on practical projects but instead focuses on areas that stretch the imagination.
 He has great expertise in the field of robotics, artificial intelligence and sub-atomic physics.
 Hank Pym is trained in Judo.

-Hank Pym developed two serums that could be used to increase the size or decrease the size of an object of person.
+Hank Pym developed two serums that could be used to increase the size or decrease the size of an object or person.
 The serum was later made into two canisters of shrinking and enlarging gas and still later into a set of pills that would correspond to a variety of heights.
-Eventually the active ingredient in the serum, Pym Particles, so infused Hank and Janet they they could alter their size simply by concentrating.
+Eventually, the active ingredient in the serum, Pym Particles, so infused Hank and Janet that they could alter their size simply by concentrating.
 Hank Pym developed a cybernetic helmet for communicating with with insects.
-Hank pioneer the implantation of synthetic stem cells into a human host to allow for the growth of insectile organs such as wings and antennae.
+Hank was a pioneer in the implantation of synthetic stem cells into a human host to allow for the growth of insectile organs such as wings and antennae.